-Quantity Estimates 1.1 Number of entertainment publications classified.
-499 - 685 each year 1.2 Numbe r of forensic3 publications classified.
-180 - 388 each year Quality Targets 1.3 Classifi cation decisions a) Classification decisions are written in a style that is accessible to a range of readers.
-Our most complex decisions are reviewed throughout the year to b) The analysis supports the classification decision so that the reader understands the reasoning for the decision. provide an assessment of Adequate/Inadequate, and commentary with recommendations for improvements.
-Timelines ss Targets 1.4 Enterta inment classification tage of standard s12 submissions that are classified 80 working days of receipt.
-90% 1.5 Forensi c classification tage of s13 submissions that are classified within 55 g days of receipt, where statutory obligations enable 70%
+Quantity 1 Estimates 1.1 Number of entertainment 2 publications classif ied.
+487 - 616 each year 1.2 Number of forensic 3 publications classified.
+264 - 614 each year Quality4 Target 1.3 Classification decisions a) Classification decisions are written in accessible to a range of readers. a style that is Our most complex decisions are reviewed throughout the year to b) The analysis supports the classification that the reader understands the reas decision.
+Timelines 6 4 Target 1.4 Entertainment classification Percentage of standard s12 submissions that o within 30 working days of receipt. are classified 90% 1.5 Forensic classification Percentage of s13 submissions that are classif working days of receipt, where statutory oblig this.